 However, 3D printing technology is used for manufacturing complex structures, sophisticated materials, or cost-efficient parts that need to meet the highest standards.
 It also manufactures interior aircraft components such as cockpit dashboards and door handles.

-- With the help of 3D technology in aerospace, it reduces the aircraft weight with 3D components and eliminates the expensive tooling changes.
+• With the help of 3D technology in aerospace, it reduces aircraft weight with 3D components and eliminates the expensive tooling changes.

-- And, the assembly of parts in the aircraft and quality assurance costs are reduced.
+• And, the assembly of parts in the aircraft and quality assurance costs is reduced.

 5. Art and Jewelry

 3D printing allows the designer or jewelry maker to express their creativity and innovations with fewer constraints.
 Arts and Jewelry manufactured by this technique can reach the market faster with low costs.
-The solid scape is one of the reputed manufacturers of 3D printing jewelry that had recently entered India.
+Solid Scape is one of the reputed manufacturers of 3D printing jewelry that had recently entered India.

 6. Glasses and Eyewear